Last updated on April 4, 2021

 In the 18th and 19th centuries, traditional English watches were not crafted by individuals.
 Instead, they were assembled by large communities of specialist workers.
 Watches were “made” on the division of labour principle, where individual specialists would each do one part of the work.
 As a task was completed the watch would be passed to the next man to assemble a different component.
 For example, one specialist would fit the escape wheel and another would assemble the balance wheel.
 However, neither specialist could do the other job.
 This was true for dozens of highly skilled craftsmen who made all the individual parts of the watch.
 These components were often made in their own workshops.
 It was a complex network and could only exist in the few main centres of London, Liverpool and Coventry.

 English watches of this period began as a collection of components that had been roughly-machined close to the finished sizes.
 These components were supplied to watchmakers as rough movements called “frames”.
 A frame consisted of the top and bottom plate.
 This was separated by pillars and included the mainspring barrel, fusee and the train wheels mounted on their arbors.
 There was no escapement or balance and balance spring, and no jewels.
 The watchmaker was left to source these additional components and fit them to the frames.
 The watchmaker had quite a bit of flexibility to produce watches of varying quality from the same rough movement.
-For many years the town of Prescot near to Liverpool had the monopoly on the supply of frames.
+For many years the town of Prescot near to Liverpool had a monopoly on the supply of frames.
 However, in the late 19th century frames also began to be made in Coventry.

 From the middle of the nineteenth century, English watchmaking came under increasing pressure from high-quality American and Swiss manufacturers.
 They were producing watches using mass-produced machine-made components that were assembled by cheaper semi-skilled labour.
 Large amounts of financial capital were required to purchase machinery, which took years to show a return on the investment.
 Many of the smaller makers using the traditional craft system simply did not have the required money to make the investment.